-Perez closes on Verstappen in title after Azerbaijan win
+Perez closes gap to Verstappen with Azerbaijan win

-Azerbaijan Grand Prix: Sergio Perez closes on Max Verstappen in F1 title race after win
+Azerbaijan Grand Prix: Sergio Perez closes on Max Verstappen in F1 title race with victory

 Last updated on .From the section Formula 1